 Summary

 Cranial therapists and some tongue tie practitioners often claim that cranial therapies can help with a baby’s tongue function or other physical issues such as opening the jaw widely to attach to the breast.
-Although there is very little scientific evidence supporting the use of cranial techniques, some parents feel these therapies are helpful.
-Training requirements for cranial osteopathy are higher than for craniosacral therapy.
+Although there is very little scientific evidence supporting the use of cranial techniques, many parents have felt these therapies were helpful for their baby.
+Training requirements for cranial osteopathy are longer than for craniosacral therapy.
 It is important to choose a specialist who is experienced working with babies and comes with recommendations and references.
 There can be many causes and solutions of breastfeeding difficulties and most will not require physical therapy—for a thorough breastfeeding assessment contact an IBCLC lactation consultant and if you have any concerns about your baby’s physical health contact your doctor for advice.